michaeljabbour/chatgpt-mcp/README.md

 *   **Other Clients:**
     *   Consult the specific client's documentation for the location of its MCP configuration file.
 The JSON structure shown in the "Configuration Block" above should generally work.

-### Step 3: Restart Client
+### Step 2: Restart Client

 After adding the configuration block and saving the file, **fully restart** your MCP client application for the changes to take effect.
-The server will now run directly from your cloned repository using `bun`.
+The first time the client starts the server, `npx` will automatically download the `chatgpt-mcp` package from npm (once it's published) if it's not already cached.

 ## Usage Example